 If you are struggling with managing your debt, you may be considering filing for bankruptcy.
-Filing for bankruptcy in Union can help you regain control of your finances, stop creditors from contacting you about your debt and work toward a better financial future.
-However, the process can be complex, so there are specific rules and deadlines you will need to know.
+Filing for bankruptcy in Union can help you regain control of your finances, help to stop creditors from contacting you about your debt, and let you work toward a better financial future.
+However, the process can be complex, so there are specific rules and deadlines you will need to know about.

 In This Article